 Edit

 UNESCO is the main agency within the United Nations that aims to promote global peace and security, through the promotion of international cooperation in education, sciences, culture, communication and information.
 UNESCO works with science organisations to share ideas and establish standards, promote dialogue between scientists and policy makers, and enable the development of deeper international cooperation in science.

-The current opportunity targets advanced PhD fellows, postdoctoral scholars, and tenure-track group leaders holding a primary affiliation with a research group based in Africa.
+The current call targets advanced female PhD fellows, postdoctoral scholars, and tenure-track group leaders holding a primary affiliation with a research group/programme based in Africa.
 Applications are especially welcomed from eligible candidates among the fellows of the UNESCO’s Organization for Women in Science for the Developing World (OWSD), and the L’Oreal-UNESCO For Women In Science (FWIS) awardees, who have demonstrated research excellence, and intend to use this placement opportunity to simultaneously expand their research program and contribute to capacity building in their home institution/region/country.

 Participating groups

-image of Guy Cochrane
+image of John Lees

 Edit

-image of Andrew Leach
+image of Robert Finn

+Edit